We all want to live in a just society where people are welcomed with dignity and respect.

 Our Sponsor Refugees project supports civil society organisations, including faith groups, schools and universities, to help refugee families find safe homes and rebuild their lives in local communities across the UK.

 We came from Lebanon to the UK.
 The sponsor was waiting for us at the airport.
 They are very nice people and I can’t forget how they have helped me.
 I now work in a hospital.
 My job is a housekeeper.
 I love my job.
 I have many friends there.
 I love everything in Wales: the parks, the shops, the people.
 I would like to stay in the UK forever.
 Khaled, who is originally from Raqqa in Syria, an area that was once controlled by ISI

 At the height of the Syrian refugee crisis in September 2015, following the public outrage at images of Alan Kurdi washed up on the shores of Turkey, we called for the introduction of a sponsorship scheme for refugees.
 There was, and still is, a lack of adequate numbers of safe routes to UK.
 Those that exist are problematic and not built with the needs of refugees in mind.
 Our solution in this instance was based on the Canadian model of community sponsorship.

-Citizens UK then became one of the leading civil society partners helping the Government to design and produce the community sponsorship scheme.
-This was launched in July 2016.
+Just weeks later, the then Home Secretary, Theresa May, announced that the Home Office would look at the idea.
+Citizens UK then became one of the leading civil society partners helping the government design and produce the scheme, which was launched in July 2016.